-9.2 What powers (if any) do arbitrators have to clarify, correct or amend an arbitral award?
+9.2 What powers (if any) do arbitral tribunals have to clarify, correct or amend an arbitral award?

-The arbitrator's powers to clarify, correct or amend an arbitral award are limited.
-The arbitral tribunal may, on its own initiative or on application of a party, correct any computation, clerical, typographical or any other errors of a similar nature occurring in the award within thirty days from the date of the award (Section 33(4), Act).
+The arbitral tribunal's powers to clarify, correct or amend an arbitral award are limited.
+The arbitral tribunal may, on its own initiative or on application of a party, correct any computation, clerical, typographical or any other errors of a similar nature occurring in the award within 30 days from the date of the award (Section 33(4), Act).
+A time limit of 30 days is prescribed in this regard.